Should you use these steps?

-After the macOS installation has been completed, your Mac will restart to a setup assistant.
-Press Command-Q to shut down instead of continuing the setup process.
+After macOS installation is complete, your Mac restarts to a setup assistant.
+Press Command-Q to shut down instead of continuing setup.

 Reset NVRAM and shut down

-Turn on your Mac and immediately press and hold these four keys together: Option, Command, P and R. Release the keys after about 20 seconds.
-This clears user settings from the memory and restores certain security features that may have been altered.
+Turn on your Mac and immediately press and hold these four keys together: Option, Command, P, and R. Release the keys after about 20 seconds.
+This clears user settings from memory and restores certain security features that might have been altered.
 Learn more about resetting NVRAM.

-After resetting NVRAM, your Mac will start up to the setup assistant again.
+After resetting NVRAM, your Mac starts up to the setup assistant again.
 To leave the Mac in an out-of-box state, press Command-Q to shut down instead of continuing setup.

-Regardless of the model or condition of your device, we can turn it into something good for you and good for the planet: Find out how to trade in or recycle your Mac with Apple Trade In.
+No matter the model or condition, we can turn your device into something good for you and good for the planet: Learn how to trade in or recycle your Mac with Apple Trade In.